Croatia Ferries – General Information

 Split Riviera Locations:

-If you can’t get a reasonably priced flight into Dubrovnik, why not just fly into Split and drive down the coast (approx 5-6 hours) or for 2018 – between Split and Dubrovnik – there is a Catamaran (approx 4 hours) pre-bookable online
+If you can’t get a reasonably priced flight into Dubrovnik, why not just fly into Split and drive down the coast (approx 5-6 hours) or between Split and Dubrovnik – there is a Catamaran (approx 4 hours) pre-bookable online.

 There is an overnight ferry from Ancona in Italy to Split